 6.4.
 Commercial

-7. GLOBAL ELECTRIC VEHICLE MARKET, BY CHARGING POINT
+7. ELECTRIC VEHICLE MARKET, BY CHARGING POINT

 7.1.
 Introduction

 7.2.
-AC charging
+AC Charging

 7.3.
-DC charging
+DC Charging

-8. GLOBAL ELECTRIC VEHICLE MARKET, BY GEOGRAPHY
+8. ELECTRIC VEHICLE MARKET, BY GEOGRAPHY

 8.1.
 Introduction